+Basis of Presentation

-Basis of presentation - The accompanying financial statements are presented in accordance with accounting principles established by the Governmental Accounting Standards Board (GASB), which designates accounting principles and financial reporting standards applicable to state and local governmental units.
+The accompanying financial statements are presented in accordance with accounting principles established by the Governmental Accounting Standards Board (GASB), which designates accounting principles and financial reporting standards applicable to state and local governmental units.
 The accompanying financial statements include solely the accounts of the Plan, which include all programs, activities and functions relating to the accumulation and investment of the net position and related income necessary to provide the benefits required under the terms of the governing Plan Document and amendments thereto.

+Basis of Accounting

-Basis of accounting - The financial statements are prepared on the accrual basis of accounting.
+The financial statements are prepared on the accrual basis of accounting.
 Under the accrual basis of accounting, contributions are recognized in the period in which the employee services are performed.

-Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.
+Use of Estimates

-Use of estimates - The preparation of the financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and changes therein, and disclosures of contingent assets and liabilities.
+The preparation of the financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results may differ from those estimates.